Sensors and gauges - Observability in distributed systems

 - Gauges - unlike counters, they are not monotonic and normally are not meant to be converted to deltas.
 Gauges are useful to measure certain values rather than observe events.
 Good examples of gauge usage is to observe CPU and memory utilization.

-- Histograms - expose statistical data that cannot be easily expressed or processed as counters and gauges.
-Histogram metrics typically expose bucketed values, with buckets corresponding to certain percentiles, denoting the number of occurrences within the bucket, or below the bucket’s upper bound.
-This way, histogram metrics allow to gain useful statistical insights, such as distribution of request latency by HTTP endpoint.
+- Distributions - expose statistical data that cannot be easily expressed or processed as counters and gauges.
+Distribution metrics typically expose bucketed values, with buckets corresponding to certain percentiles, denoting the number of occurrences within the bucket, or below the bucket’s upper bound.
+This way, distribution metrics allow to gain useful statistical insights, such as distribution of request latency by HTTP endpoint.
+Examples of distributions include histogram and summary metrics.

 Pull vs push semantics